 All variable groups show up, and you can select the one you have just created.
 The parentheses show the number of linked Secrets, which correctly corresponds to the two ones I created previously:

-Once done, you can expand the variable group to ensure the Secrets are listed with the values hidden:
+Once done, you can expand the variable group to ensure the Secrets exist with the values hidden:

-From this point, whatever variables you have in your variable group can be accessed from your build pipe as $(VariableNameHere)
+From this point, whatever variables you have in your variable group can be accessed from your build pipe as $(VariableNameHere), and to exemplify this with my own examples, it could be used as $(NewsServiceApiKey).

-With multiple stages in your pipeline, you can also define various scopes for the variables under "Pipeline variables", but for the purpose of demonstrating this functionality, I'm going with this flat approach.
+With multiple stages in your pipeline, you can also define various scopes for the variables under "Pipeline variables," but to demonstrate this functionality, I'm going with this flat approach.

 Configure a build task to use the variables, coming straight from Secrets in Azure Key Vault

-At this point we're ready to test the variables out from our pipelines.
-In the following example I'm just adding a simple PowerShell task that outputs them in the log - but DevOps is smart enough to know that this is a bad idea, and hence it'll just redact the actual values.
-It proves that the link works however, and we can now make use of them in any task down the pipe - we have success.
+At this point, we're ready to test the variables out in our pipelines.
+In the following example, I'm adding a simple PowerShell task that outputs them in the log - but DevOps is smart enough to know that this is a bad idea.
+Hence, it will redact the actual values.
+It proves that the link works, and we can now make use of them in any task down the pipe - we have success.

 In a sample PowerShell task, I'm just adding this dummy inline script to prove that the linked variables work: